BrandonQi/Patient-Information-Management-System/README.md

 	Using AJAX to update parts of a web page, without reloading the whole page;

-	PHP interface support socket communication with the server.
+	PHP interface support socket communication in JSON with the server.